Badge

 Who was the attacking group in the last incident ?

-Last Attacking Group: The attacking group in the last incident were an ALPHV, BlackCat/Alphv gang, SCATTERED SPIDER, Scattered Spider (also known as UNC3944, Scatter Swine, Muddled Libra), The Com, Scattered Spider (UNC3944, Octo Tempest, 0ktapus, Muddled Libra, Scatter Swine), 17-year-old hacker from Illinois (arrested)state-sponsored hackers (China, Russia, North Korea implied)young hackers (as young as 13–14, trained in cyber academies) and Scattered Spider.
+Last Attacking Group: The attacking group in the last incident were an ALPHV, SCATTERED SPIDER, The Com, Scattered Spider (UNC3944, Octo Tempest, 0ktapus, Muddled Libra, Scatter Swine), 17-year-old hacker from Illinois (arrested)state-sponsored hackers (China, Russia, North Korea implied)young hackers (as young as 13–14 and trained in cyber academies).

 Incident Details